 Most states in the union have passed strict laws about the use of electronics and driving–laws that save lives each day.
 Now auto insurance companies are also beginning to use their powers of influence to help drivers curb cell phone use while behind the wheel.
 While the government hopes to lessen distracted driving (and cellphone use behind the wheel in particular) with the promise of negative consequences (traffic tickets, hefty fines, and even jail time and license suspension in some cases), some companies are instead borrowing a page from the latest in parenting advice: rather than punish, they are set to instead reward and reinforce positive behavior.

-Below, details on the first auto insurance company to offer real-life prizes, discounts, and rewards for safe driving (you don’t even need to be their customer), and an app with some of the same ideas.
+Below, details on the first auto insurance company to offer real-life prizes, rewards, and discounts just for safe driving (you don’t even need to be their customer), and an app with some of the same ideas.

 Justin Herndon, an Allstate spokesperson, told us that in August, Allstate added a Rewards program to Drivewise, their voluntary plug-in program in which customers who drive safely can get a discount on their auto insurance.
 Now, says Herndon, Allstate’s Drivewise Mobile app allows anyone—even drivers who aren’t Allstate customers—to earn points for safe driving.
 These points are redeemable for savings on merchandise at Allstate.com.
 There’s no buy-in to the program, and users don’t need to pay Allstate anything at all.